MarquezProject/marquez/examples/airflow/README.md

 # [Airflow](https://airflow.apache.org) Example

-In this example, we'll walk you through how to enable an **Airflow DAG** to send lineage metadata to **Marquez**.
+In this example, we'll walk you through how to enable Airflow DAGs to send lineage metadata to Marquez using [OpenLineage](https://openlineage.io/).
 The example will help demonstrate some of the features of Marquez.

 ### What you’ll learn:

-* Enable Marquez in Airflow
+* Enable OpenLineage in Airflow
-* Write your very first Marquez enabled DAG
+* Write your very first Marquez enabled DAG using OpenLineage
 * Troubleshoot a failing DAG using Marquez

 ## Prerequisites